OlivierLD/raspberry-coffee/GPS.sun.servo/README.md

 Sun Rise:21 Jun 2017 05:52 (PDT -0700) (Z= 59°)
 Sun Set :21 Jun 2017 20:31 (PDT -0700) (Z=301°)
 ```
 The Sun rises in the 59°, and sets in the 301°.
-59° translates into -121°, and 301° into 121°, which is far out of [-90°..90°].
+59° translates into -121°, and 301° into 121°, which is far out of `[-90°..90°]`.

 <img src="./doc/rise.set.png" width="594" height="523" alt="Sun rise and Set">

 This is where we need to invert the angles.

-Let's take this example, it is the morning, the azimuth of the Sun is smaller than 90.
+Let's take this example, it is a summer morning in the northern hemisphere, the azimuth of the Sun is smaller than 90.

 <img src="./doc/before.invert.png" width="643" height="501" alt="Sun rise and Set">